RoboticAgents/project2/README.md

 5. Red button resetting the system
 6. Your modification working correctly
 7. Explain how sequential logic differs from parallel logic
-8. **Create a condition table in your reflection** for each step showing what conditions must be TRUE for that step to activate
+8. **Create a condition table in your reflection** for each step showing what conditions must be TRUE for that step to activate (see Condition Table Format section above)

 ---